theVolary/feather/docs/applications.md

 5. Add the following to your javascript file:

 		require.paths.unshift(__dirname);
-		var baseApp = require("jojolib/base-app");
+		var baseApp = require("featherlib/base-app");

-		jojo.start({
+		feather.start({
 			appRoot: __dirname,
 			// Add your app's options here.
 		});
-6. Create a new file *index.jojo* in your app's public folder and give it some HTML content.
+6. Create a new file *index.feather* in your app's public folder and give it some HTML content.
-7. Start your app by running `node app.js` from the `jojojs/example` folder.
+7. Start your app by running `node app.js` from the `feather/example` folder.
 8. To stop your app when not running in daemon mode, simply press Ctrl-C from your terminal.

 ## Running your application as a Daemon process ##